-1. Definition of Restrictive Covenants
+Definition and Types of Restrictive Covenants

 The sole restrictive covenant that is regulated by the Labour Code is the non-compete clause.
-With this type of clause, the employee shall refrain from engaging in any independent activities, which correspond to those of his/her former employer and which compromise the employer’s interests following the end of his/her employment.
+With this type of clause, the employee shall refrain from engaging in any independent activities, which correspond to those of his/her former employer and which compromise the employer’s interests, following the end of his/her employment.

-Enforcement of Restrictive Covenants—process and remedies
+Enforcement of Restrictive Covenants – Process and Remedies

-The non-competition clause is not applicable in cases where the employer has terminated the contract for gross misconduct and the termination is considered wrongful, or without observance of the legal notice period.
+Under the Labour Code, there is no obligation to provide financial compensation for the non-compete covenant.
+The non-compete clause is not applicable in cases where the employer has terminated the contract for gross misconduct and the termination is considered wrongful or does not observe the legal notice period.

-4. Use and Limitations of Garden Leave
+Use and Limitations of Garden Leave